 Several departments contribute to the sales budget.
 Of course, the majority of input comes from the sales team, who deal with customers on a day-to-day basis.

 Marketing contributes promotional information, which can affect both the timing and volume of sales.
 Engineering may have insight into new product development and release dates, as well as the discontinuance of older products.
 The executive team may review and revise these figures based on planned divestitures or acquisitions.

 In developing a sample operating budget, I'm going to use a small pottery business, ArtCraft Pottery, located in Zanesville, OH, as my example.
 They produce reproductions of the famous art pottery produced in the Ohio area in the early 1900s.

-If we use ArtCraft Pottery as our example (which comes from the article on Budgeting - How to Develop the Operating Budget), the following information can be used to develop the cost of goods sold budget.
+If we use ArtCraft Pottery as our example, the following information can be used to develop the cost of goods sold budget.
 In order to develop the cost of goods sold budget, we have to have information from the direct materials budget, the direct labor budget, the overhead budget, and the ending finished goods inventory budget.
 Using information from these budgets, we can develop the following cost of goods sold budget:

 There is one footnote beside direct materials.

 *Production needs = (5720 pots X $3) - (28,600 oz paint X $0.20)